One In Christ

 Clergy of the Malankara Orthodox Syrian Church follows the West Syriac tradition and therefore have the same vestments of the Orthodox Syriac Church.
 The vestments worn by the clergy vary with their hierarchical order in the priesthood.
 The deacons, the priests and the bishops have distinct liturgical vestments.
 1. THE Read more…

-By Jacob P Varghese, 8 months7 months ago
+By Jacob P Varghese, 4 years3 years ago

 Bible Study